j-freddy/j-freddy.github.io/_posts/2024-03-26-the-intuition-behind-convolutional-neural-networks.md

 $$

 Now, we have another feature map.
 Each neuron has a receptive field of 5x5, so its vision is almost the entire 6x6 image!
-This allows the neuron to learn global patterns that build upon the local patterns learned in the previous layer.
+This allows the neurons in this 2nd layer to learn global patterns that build upon the local patterns learned in the previous layer.

-Towards the end of the convolutional network, we sometimes would flatten the feature map into a 1D vector and pass it through an FC layer with an activation function (like we did in our initial approach).
+Towards the end of the convolutional network, we would sometimes flatten the feature map into a 1D vector and pass it through an FC layer with an activation function (like we did in our initial approach).